 And here’s another post for the Weekly WordPress Photo Challenge: From Lines to Patterns.
 During my trip to Iceland, I had a blast playing with my camera inside HARPA, Reykjavic’s magnificent concert hall.

 While attending an event in the Fort Worth Convention Center last week, I snapped a pic of this giant star, covered in hundreds of cowboy hats, that hangs over the main lobby.
 I’m not really a fan of Texas culture, but I think it’s a clever (and weird!) way to combine two iconic symbols of the Lone Star State.
 Of course, there’s a story behind it.
 I’m dedicating tomorrow to catching up on all of your blogs and seeing what […]

 Glad to see that Jake is back with new Sunday Posts.
 In case you don’t know the drill, talented graphic artist Jake provides us with a theme, and bloggers post their interpretations before the following Sunday.
-Jake’s Sunday Post this week is Window, and you can check out everyone’s interpretations and join the fun here.
-This side street in Dublin’s trendy Temple Bar neighborhood offers an array of delightful windows, including the images of stars lining the Wall of Fame. […]
+Jake’s Sunday Post this week is Window; unfortunately Jake’s site is no longer active, so I can’t link to other interpretations.
+This side street in Dublin’s trendy Temple Bar neighborhood offers an array of delightful windows, including the images of stars lining the Wall […]

 The revitalized Media Harbor area of Dusseldorf is a delightful tourist destination, offering the Roggendorf Haus, Gehry Buildings, and the opportunity to ride the elevator to the top of the Rheinturm for a panoramic view of the city.
 Dusseldorf has even more to offer, though.
 Travel to the outskirts of the city (an easy trip on the S-Bahn or U-Bahn trains) to see another can’t-miss attraction, Schloss Benrath (Benrath Palace).
 The palace, which was built during the mid-1700s, is a […]